nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 - Shows a help file

 Add | `add TASKNAME d/TASK_DESCRIPTION @/DATE TIME [t/TAG...]`
-- Inserts a task into DoMePlease
+- Inserts a task into sTask

 Delete | `delete INDEX`
-- Deletes a task from DoMePlease
+- Deletes a task from sTask

 Edit | `edit INDEX [FIELDS]`
 - Edits the field of the task at the specified `INDEX`